Promoting inclusion and improving access to water and sanitation in Eastern Visayas

-The project aims to strengthen the capacities of 13 communities in the municipalities of Catarman and Laoang in Norther Samar in the field of disaster risk reduction, thereby improving their resilience when faced with natural disasters in the future.
+The project aims to strengthen the capacities of 13 communities in the municipalities of Catarman and Laoang in Northern Samar in the field of disaster risk reduction, water, sanitation and hygiene, thereby improving their resilience when faced with natural disasters in the future.

 Area: 300,000 km²

-Partners: Diocese Social Action Center Catarman, Philippine Association of the Order of Malta
+Partners: Philippine Association of the Order of Malta

 Financing: Germany's Relief Coalition (Aktion Deutschland Hilft), private donors